-Common core standards are universal lessons that every student needs to know.
+Common core state standards are universal lessons that every student needs to know in dozens of states throughout the country.
 A second-grade student who learns how to count will eventually add, subtract, multiply, and divide those numbers.
 A third-grade student who learns how to understand a body of text can learn how to tell a story and convey information effectively.

 However, some concepts are easier to master than others.
 As a teacher, you might notice that there are certain roadblocks during the school year that your students get stuck on.
 You aren’t alone.
 Our team at eSpark collected the top 10 common core standards that students struggle with in our curriculum.
 Learn where your students are likely to get stuck and enjoy some lesson plan ideas that make them easier to understand.